Applications considered for funding

 All applicants will be sent a confirmation email to acknowledge their application.
 Successful applicants will be contacted within one month of the relevant trustees meeting.

 We aim to run a responsible and flexible grant-scheme and each application will be considered on its own merits.

 Only one application will be considered from each organisation in any one year.
 A further application from an organisation will not be considered for a period of two years after the provision of a grant or a year after an unsuccessful application.

-- Contact the Appeal for an application form and unique reference number from email@example.com
+- Contact the Appeal for an application form from email@example.com

 - A copy of an applicant's latest annual report and accounts should be submitted with the application form

 - Trustees will consider applications at scheduled meetings